-If a course is changed, modified or deleted as a curriculum offering after the employee has obtained approval for reimbursement, the employee must notify the Director of Administrative Services Assistant City Manager and his/her department director of the change immediately upon first knowledge of the change, modification or deletion.
+If a course is changed, modified or deleted as a curriculum offering after the employee has obtained approval for reimbursement, the employee must notify the Assistant City Manager and his/her Department Director of the change immediately upon first knowledge of the change, modification or deletion.
 New, changed, or modified course(s) must receive written approval to receive reimbursement.